Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/blast.rst

 	cctk blast -d <BLASTdb> -r <repeats file> -o <output dir>

 **N.B.** The orientation of the CRISPR repeats in your input file will be used to orient the CRISPR spacers output by ``cctk blast``.
-If spacer and array orientation are important for the downstream analysis of your data (for example if you intend to use ``cctk CRISPRtree`` or ``cctk spacerblast``), please ensure that your repeats are oriented such that the leader end of the array will be 5' of your repeat and the trailer end will be 3'.
+If spacer and array orientation are important for the downstream analysis of your data (for example if you intend to use ``cctk crisprtree`` or ``cctk spacerblast``), please ensure that your repeats are oriented such that the leader end of the array will be 5' of your repeat and the trailer end will be 3'.

 **N.B.2** ``cctk blast`` is able to perform both ``blastn`` and processing steps using multiple threads to reduce running time.
 You can specify the number of threads to use with ``-t``